Campus Health and Safety

 *We are mandating a 25% overall occupancy goal on a daily basis for the foreseeable future, especially if physical office space does not allow for necessary social distancing protocols.
 Along with this, we will continue to support work-from-home arrangements, where on-campus presence is not required, to enable more flexible scheduling.
 We ask supervisors to remain flexible and compassionate when discussing with staff when they should return to work.

-Pace University has appointed Andréa Sonenberg, PhD, professor of graduate nursing in the College of Health Professions and member of the board of directors of the New York State Public Health Association, to the role of Coronavirus Coordination Officer.
-She is responsible for managing our testing, tracing, and response efforts across all three campuses.
-To contact the Coronavirus Coordination Officer, please email email@example.com.
+Pace University has appointed Tom Murray, executive director of Conference and Event Services, to the role of Coronavirus Testing Manager.
+He is responsible for managing our testing, tracing, and response efforts across all three campuses.
+To contact the Coronavirus Coordination Support Team, please email email@example.com.

 Questions regarding Pace’s Community-Testing Program may be sent to the COVID Coordination Officer, however private health information and lab results should only be shared with University Health Care (UHC) and must never be sent through email.
 Please upload any private health information to UHC’s secure patient portal.